Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Symmetry of Topological Phases

 \end{widetext} We note that, to account for the possibility of anti-unitary symmetries, we have inserted the complex conjugation operators $K$ in such a way that has the effect of complex conjugating the $F$-symbol, $R$-symbol, or $U_{\bf h}$-symbol that is sandwiched between a pair of $K$ operators when ${\bf g}$ corresponds to an anti-unitary symmetry, which has ${q({\bf g})}=1$.
+It is often convenient to choose basis states such that $K \left|a,b ;c,\mu \right\rangle = \left|a,b ;c,\mu \right\rangle$, which can be done with a vertex basis gauge transformation.

 Since $\kappa_{\bf g,h}$ is a natural isomorphism, its action on vertices takes the form

 where $\beta_{a}({\bf g,h})$ are phases that only depend on the topological charge $a$ and the group elements ${\bf g}$ and ${\bf h}$.